The rise of big data in retail

-Retail and eCommerce brands have access to more customer engagement data than ever, but few are using it to its full potential.
-Learn about the three fundamental data challenges retailers are racing to solve, their impact, and leading experts’ insight into the subject in the first installment of this three-part series.
+The use of big data in Retail and eCommerce has opened up new possibilities for data-driven experiences, but few are leveraging engagement data to its full potential.
+Learn about the three fundamental data challenges retailers are racing to solve, their impact, and leading experts’ insight into the subject.

 Consumers interact with brands in a series of moments, across many channels and devices whilst at home, on-the-go, and in the office.
 The proliferation of communications channels and evolving consumer habits means retailers can no longer rely on legacy systems and out-of-date strategies to serve their customers and accurately measure the influence of contact centre, marketing, and engineering initiatives on the bottom line.

 In response to the changing ecosystem and the rapid development of new channels, as well as increasingly higher customer expectations, retailers and eCommerce brands have begun to reconsider their tech and marketing stacks in an effort to better leverage customer data and deliver higher caliber customer experiences.
 This has driven many retailers and eCommerce brands to begin to consider whether a customer data platform could provide the capabilities necessary to unify and orchestrate their customer data and optimize every touch point along the customer journey.